Muscatine's Palms 10 lets residents take a piece of movie-going experience home

-MUSCATINE — With theaters closed until April 30 and many films being pushed to later release dates due to COVID-19, it may still be a while before residents can enjoy going to the movies again.
+MUSCATINE — With theaters closed until April 30 and films being pushed to later release dates, it will be a while before people can go to the movies again.

-But Muscatine’s Palms 10 — along with the other Fridley Theaters — are giving guests a piece of the theater experience to take home with them.
+But Muscatine’s Palms 10 — and other Fridley Theaters — are giving guests a piece of the theater experience to take home.

 For the past two weekends, Palms 10 has offered curbside popcorn to-go.
-On Friday, Saturday and Sunday, Muscatine residents can call the theater from 2:30 p.m. to 6:30 p.m. to order large containers of popcorn, which are delivered to the customer’s car when they arrive.
+On Friday, Saturday and Sunday, people can call the theater from 2:30 p.m. to 6:30 p.m. to order large containers of popcorn, which are delivered to the customer’s car when they arrive.

-“Travis and his crew (at Palms 10) did an awesome job of getting popcorn out to everyone who’s wanted it over the last couple weekends,” said Russell Vann-Orsdel, vice president of Fridley Theaters.
-The program was so popular, that Palms 10 even had to set up a second number in order to take as many orders as possible.
+“Travis and his crew did an awesome job of getting popcorn out to everyone who’s wanted it over the last couple weekends,” said Russell Vann-Orsdel, vice president of Fridley Theaters.
+The program was so popular, that Palms 10 even had to set up a second number to take as many orders as possible.
 However, the Palms isn’t the only Iowa theater doing this.

 “I was participating in a board of directors call for other regional theaters,” Vann-Orsdel said, “and one of those operators had shared that they had done a popcorn to-go program and it had been well received.”
 Inspired, Vann-Orsdel and his team decided to test out this program themselves at the State Theater in Washington.
 “We just did one social media post on Facebook, and that single screen theater in a community of about 6,000 ended up selling 350 large popcorns that weekend.”